Vincit/objection.js/doc/api/query-builder/mutate-methods.md

 queryBuilder = queryBuilder.unrelate();
 ```

-Remove (detach) a connection between two rows.
+Remove (detach) a connection between two items.

-Doesn't delete the rows.
+Doesn't delete the items.
 Only removes the connection.
 For ManyToMany relations this
 deletes the join row from the join table.
 For other relation types this sets the
 join columns to null.